What is Pupil Premium?

 We believe enhancing physical literacy enables pupils to discover new talents and develop existing skills in ways that increase enjoyment and confidence, and open new possibilities that can last a lifetime.

-An analysis of Sport Premium Funding expenditure and the nature of support for 2020/21, as well as objectives for 2021/22, can be found here.
+An analysis of Sport Premium Funding expenditure and improvement objectives for 2023/24 can be found here.

-A national 'catch-up premium' has been instituted to support schools to help children who have recently been unable to attend school due to Covid disruption to catch-up with their projected learning progress.
-More information about how LIS will use this funding can be found here.
+A national 'catch-up premium' was instituted recently in order to allow schools to help children unable to attend school due to Covid disruption to catch-up with their projected learning progress.
+More information about this premium can be found here.